 Francis took up the cello aged 7, more recently becoming a first-study singer under the tutelage of Carys Lane, Richard Strivens, and Sam Howley amongst others.
+He currently studies with Ben Hoadley.
 After schooling in Manchester, he completed a gap year working at The Manchester Grammar School, assisting in the musical direction of a run of The Producers and helping to run various school ensembles.
 He also sang with the Rodolfus Choir, engagements including a BBC Radio 3 Broadcast and a tour to the East coast of the US.

 Francis then read for a BA in Music at University College, Oxford, during which time he was a Choral Exhibitioner with the Choir of Merton College, Oxford, a member of Schola Cantorum of Oxford, organ scholar at St Barnabas Church, Jericho and was also active as a conductor with a range of student ensembles and choirs.
-He completed a year’s tenure with the Oxford University Wind Orchestra, and worked with the Oxford University Philharmonia, as well as several college chapel choirs, both as a conductor and organist.
-Francis was also in demand as a dep for many of Oxford’s finest choirs.
+He completed a year’s tenure with the Oxford University Wind Orchestra, and worked with the Oxford University Philharmonia as well as several college chapel choirs, both as a conductor and organist.
+Francis was also in demand as a dep for several of Oxford’s elite choral ensembles.
 As a soloist, engagements took him as far afield as Salisbury.

 Francis’s compositions have been performed by several choirs in Oxford, including those of University, St John’s, and Merton colleges.
-After graduating in July 2015, he spent 6 months as a choral scholar at St Davids Cathedral, before moving to Truro, where he is a Lay Vicar in the Cathedral Choir, and Music Coordinator at Truro School.
-He also has a growing music teaching practice.
-When not working, Francis likes to be out exploring and photographing the beautiful Cornish landscape.
+After graduating in July 2015, he spent 6 months as a choral scholar at St Davids Cathedral, before moving to Truro, where he is a Tenor Lay Vicar in the Cathedral Choir, Music Coordinator at Truro School, Vocal Mentor for the Cornwall County Youth Choir, and also has a small number of private singing pupils.
+Francis also plays cello in the professional Truro Symphony Orchestra.
+When not working, Francis can be found exploring the outdoors and engaging in his passion for landscape photography.